Best Baby Breathing Monitors Compared: Nanit vs Babysense vs Sense-U

 |Connectivity & Quality||

-The movement monitors are corded and need to be secured.
+Movement monitors are corded and need to be secured.

-They provide a hook for you to tighten cables and place out of baby’s reach.
+Hook provided to tighten cables and place out of baby’s reach.

-|5 stars: breathing monitor
+|5 stars: Breathing monitor

-2 stars: video monitor
+2 stars: Video monitor

 |Reviews||4.6 stars across 968 reviews on 3 websites||4.2 stars across 162 reviews on 2 websites||4.2 stars across 782 reviews on 2 websites|

-Full Nanit Baby Monitor Review
+Nanit Baby Monitor Review

 How it Works